GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

 * [`defer`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer) ensures that scripts download in the background and execute **after parsing** is completely finished.

-Since this chart is not really critical to the overall page and will most likely be below the fold, use `defer` to make sure there’s no parser blocking.
+Since this chart is not really critical to the overall page and will most likely be below the fold, use `defer` to make sure there's no parser blocking.

 ### Step 1: Load the script asynchronously with the `defer` attribute